StackVista/stackstate-docs/stackpacks/integrations/aws/migration-guide.md

 ## Overview

-The new AWS integration available from StackState v4.4 is an entirely new StackPack that replaces the old AWS (Legacy) integration.
-With the release of the new AWS integration, the AWS (Legacy) integration has been deprecated.
-It is advised that you migrate your StackState AWS integration to use the new AWS StackPack.
+The new AWS integration available from StackState v4.4 is an entirely new StackPack that replaces the old AWS (Legacy) StackPack.
+The AWS (Legacy) StackPack has now been deprecated, and it is advised that you migrate your StackState AWS integration to use the new AWS StackPack.

-The new AWS integration collects topology data using StackState Agent V2.
-In StackState, each installed StackPack instance can be used to collect data from all regions in one account.
+In the new AWS integration, topology data is collected using StackState Agent V2.
+Within StackState, each installed AWS StackPack instance can now be used to collect data from all regions in a single account.

 ## Migrate from AWS (Legacy)

-The best way to start using the new AWS integration is to migrate one account at a time.
+The best way to start using the new AWS integration is to migrate one AWS account at a time.
 In the new AWS integration, data for all regions associated with an account can be gathered by one StackPack instance.
-In the AWS (Legacy) integration a separate StackPack instance was required for each region.
+This means that one AWS StackPack instance can replace a number of AWS (Legacy) StackPack instances.

+To migrate AWS accounts from the AWS (Legacy) StackPack to the new AWS StackPack:

 1. Install [StackState Agent V2](/stackpacks/integrations/agent.md) on a machine that can connect to both AWS and StackState.
 2. For the region you will migrate, [deploy an AWS CloudFormation stack](aws.md#deploy-aws-cloudformation-stack).